AtulBisht/Sunbeam-Weather-App/README.md

 It is an Angular-Electron App which give you information about Weather Forecast.

+## Prerequisites
+Be sure to have Node >= 8.0 and NPM >= 5 installed on your computer/server

+You can download NodeJS by following this <https://nodejs.org/en/>, take the LTS version.
+The installer will install Node and Npm.

+### check node version
+node -v

+### check npm version
+npm -v

 ## Clone App

 <https://github.com/AtulBisht/Sunbeam-Weather-App.git>

 ## Install dependencies with npm